KaiNorberg/PatchworkOS/README.md

 ### User Space

-- Custom C standard library and system libraries.
+- Custom superset of the ANSI C standard library including threading, file I/O, math, PatchworkOS extensions, etc.
 - Highly modular shared memory based desktop environment.
 - Theming via [config files](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/cfg).
 - Note that currently a heavy focus has been placed on the kernel and low-level stuff, so user space is quite small... for now.

 *And much more...*

-## Notable Differences with POSIX

-- Replaced `fork(), exec()` with `spawn()`.
-- No "user" concept.
-- Non-POSIX standard library.
-- Even heavier focus on "everything is a file".
-- File flags instead of file modes/permissions.

 ## Limitations